How to Increase your Metabolism

 Calculate your resting metabolic rate (RMR): RMR is often used interchangeably with basal metabolic rate (BMR); although they are slightly different, estimating either is sufficient for the purpose of losing weight.

-Adjust your diet accordingly: Your RMR will tell you how many calories you need to maintain your body at rest.
+Adjust your diet accordingly: Your RMR or BMR will tell you how many calories you need to maintain your body at rest.

 Eat small, frequent meals: Extending the time between meals makes your body go into "starvation mode", which means it'll hold onto as many calories as possible and store them as fat.